wet-boew/wet-boew-drupal/modules/apps/wetkit_images/README.md

 Provides common image styles and helps make them responsive!

 Important
-* This App is based on and often pulls upstream upstream from Panopoly Admin @ drupal.org/project/panopoly_images
+* This App is based on and often pulls upstream from Panopoly Admin @ drupal.org/project/panopoly_images
-* The latest upstream sync has been checked against commit: d570dcf (Verified)
+* The latest upstream sync has been checked against commit: 09c5708 (Verified)
 * Panopoly Core is the creation of a prolific drupaler with the handle Populist @ drupal.org/user/58600

 Key Features (Panopoly Images)